oschweitzer/learning-resources/react_lesson.md

 ### Refs

 React provides a special attribute that you can attach to any component, called `ref` (for reference).
-Refs are are objects of functions created by the `React.createRef()` function.
+Refs are objects of functions created by the `React.createRef()` function.
 These refs allow to have a direct access to a DOM element or component instance.

 **Example on managing the focus on input elements**